 Among the many events Swanson was involved with in 2005 include leading a seminar on “Collecting Contemporary Photography” at photo l.a., and participating as a Portfolio Reviewer at Photolucida and Review Santa Fe, with summer 2005 teaching engagements at the Minnesota Center for Photography, Santa Fe Workshops, Santa Fe Center for Photography (SFCP), Photographic Center Northwest, International Center for Photography and Maine Photographic Workshops.
 She conducted a marketing workshop sponsored by SFCP hosted by Photo NY, and presented two seminars at PhotoPlus Expo sponsored by Photo District News magazine.
 Swanson contributed to an article on the book jacket market for fine art photography in PDN, and Swanson was again published in FotoMAGAZIN and Photo Technics Magazine (Germany), and most recently in the British Journal of Photography.

-In recent years Swanson coordinated the ‘Creative Edge’ lecture sponsored by CENTER and hosted by photo la entitled “The Business of being an Artist” and presented lectures moderated panels at the SILVER symposium (all 2006), the National Meetings of the Society for Photographic Education (annually) and the Agency VII West Coast Seminar (April, Pasadena).
-Swanson gave the keynote address for the New England School of Photography’s CROSS CURRENTS series for the past 5 years, as well as conducting her annual summer workshops in Santa Fe and Maine, she will once again serve as a Portfolio Reviewer at FotoFest as well as developing educational programs which in previous years have focussed on careers, photobook publishing and multimedia.
+Swanson coordinated the ‘Creative Edge’ lecture sponsored by CENTER (formerly the Santa Fe Center for Photography and hosted by photo la entitled “The Business of being an Artist” and presented lectures moderated panels at the SILVER symposium (all 2006), the National Meetings of the Society for Photographic Education (annually) and the Agency VII West Coast Seminar (April, Pasadena).
+Swanson gave the keynote address for the New England School of Photography’s CROSS CURRENTS series for the past 9 years, as well as conducting her annual summer workshops in Santa Fe.
+She will once again serve as a Portfolio Reviewer at FotoFest’s 2016 Biennial as well as developing educational programs which in previous years have focussed on careers, photobook publishing and multimedia.
 More reviews in 2008 include Review Santa Fe and the Rhubarb Festival of the Image in Birmingham, England with her annual presentations at Palm Springs Photo Festival, FotoFest and PhotoPlus Expo.
 2009 found her continuing her participation and presentations at schools, industry and portfolio review events, as well as a seminar at Light Work in Syracuse with co-presenter Susan kae Grant.
 Fall semester of 2009 Swanson was a visiting professor at NYU’s Department of Photography and Imaging within the Tisch School of the Arts, teaching The Business of Art.
-2010 brought the addition of two new events to her calendar: Swanson presented a marketing seminar at the start of Flash Forward Festival in Toronto, and participating as a reviewer at the first Lensculture FotoFest Paris.
-In 2011, She has presented marketing seminars at the PRC in Boston (January), Philadelphia Photo Arts Center (April) with upcoming presentations in LA/SF/Milwaukee/Chicago/Syracuse on the calendar, as well as participating as a portfolio reviewer at Filter Photo Festival in Chicago (October).
-Details, including when Swanson is available for consultations before and/or after the events will be announced on the MVS ON THE ROAD section of this website.
+2010 brought the addition of two new events to her calendar: Swanson presented a marketing seminar at the start of Flash Forward Festival in Toronto, and participating as a reviewer at the first Lensculture FotoFest Portfolio Reviews in Paris.
+In 2011, she presented marketing seminars at the PRC in Boston (January), Philadelphia Photo Arts Center (April) with additional presentations in LA/SF/Milwaukee/Chicago/Syracuse on the calendar, as well as participating as a portfolio reviewer at Filter Photo Festival in Chicago (October) and developed an educational seminar at the start of PhotoNOLA in New Orleans.